jkotan/scingestor/doc/index.rst

 ---------------------

-Re-ingestion script for SciCat RawDatasets and OrigDatablocks is usually performed at the end of the beamtime.
+Re-ingestion script for SciCat RawDatasets and OrigDatablocks is usually launched at the end of the beamtime.

 ::